jordwalke/flatlandia/README.md

 flatlandia
 ==========

 Vim colorscheme based on flatland with Airline integration.
+Intended for use in MacVim.
 Based on the excellent https://github.com/thinkpixellab/flatland

 <img src="./images/flatlandia_airline.png" />